DudeThatsErin/MacNPCSetup/README.md

 # Erin's Mac & Windows PC Setup for Full Stack Development
 You can `CTRL + F` to find your way through this guide.
 I have split it up between my Windows PC and my Mac.

+> ***NOTE:*** None of the links included to apps or devices I use are affiliate links.
+I'm not looking to make money, just provide informative info to anyone who wants it.

 ## What Computers do I have?
 ### Windows PC
 I have an older iBuyPower PC that I regret buying now.
 It has the following specs: